 A large area devoted to sports lies to one side of the villa estate, bordered by working rice fields.
 The floodlit tennis court with its umpire chair and bale invites hearty family tournaments — or use it as a basketball pitch.
 Alongside is a flat area with soccer nets, and a trampoline for kids to work off their excess energy.
 Within this space, an air-conditioned pavilion houses the gym, where guests may use the free weights and work out on the treadmill, cross-trainer, and air rower while enjoying pleasing views.

 Villa The Beji offers six unusually spacious and superbly decorated bedroom suites, each occupying its own luxury pavilion, with four-poster beds sitting on parquet floors, enormous semi-alfresco bathrooms and a large covered balcony or terrace with built-in daybed and armchairs.
-High-end furnishings include King Koil mattresses dressed in quality cotton bedding, there’s a choice of air-conditioning or ceiling fan, and all suites have a TV with satellite channels and DVD player.
+High-end furnishings include King Koil mattresses dressed in quality cotton bedding, there’s a choice of air-conditioning or ceiling fan, and all suites have a TV and DVD player.

 Two master bedroom suites

 The villa’s two magnificent master suites each have enormous balconies and direct access to the 21-metre pool where stepping stones create a shallow section that’s almost like a private pool for each suite.
 The balconies are furnished with armchairs and a huge 4 x 2m daybed — perfect for languishing while keeping an eye on the kids.
-Within each suite is a four-poster bed swathed in mosquito netting, alcove seating and armchairs set before a 32-inch TV with satellite channels and DVD player.
+Within each suite is a four-poster bed swathed in mosquito netting, alcove seating and armchairs set before a 32-inch TV and DVD player.
 The master bathrooms are palatial, with twin basins, rain shower and, facing a bank of tropical greenery, statement bathtub set into a nautical-style teakwood platform with recessed seating.

 Four guest suites

 The four guest suites occupy individual pavilions arranged in pairs on either side of the lawn.
 Separated by an open-sided lounge with steps across a koi pond, each pair comprises a suite with a four-poster super-king bed, and a suite with two four-poster single beds — an arrangement particularly suitable for families.
-Each suite has a desk, seating before a 26-inch TV with satellite channels and DVD player, a dressing area, and bathrooms with twin sinks and sunken bathtub, and an alfresco rain shower.
+Each suite has a desk, seating before a 26-inch TV and DVD player, a dressing area, and bathrooms with twin sinks and sunken bathtub, and an alfresco rain shower.
 Facing the lawn and surrounded by tropical greenery, each suite’s large terrace has comfortable built-in seating and armchairs.